-For reasons we do not fully understand BRCA1/2 gene faults mainly cause an increased risk of breast and ovarian cancer.
+For reasons, we do not fully understand BRCA 1/2 gene faults mainly cause and increased risk of breast and ovarian

 What are the cancer risks for men who have a brca mutation?

 Men with BRCA mutations have increased risk for breast and prostate cancer, and like women with mutations, their risk for pancreatic cancer and melanoma may also be elevated.
 Men with BRCA2 mutations have greater risk than men with BRCA1 mutations.